thoughtram/blog/_posts/2016-03-14-custom-validators-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

 You might notice that we've extended the selector, so that our validator not only works with `ngModel` but also with `formControl` directives.
-If you're interested in more articles on forms in Angular 2, make sure to subscribe to our blog as we have more in the pipe which will be published soon!
+If you're interested in more articles on forms in Angular, we've written a couple about [template-driven forms](/angular/2016/03/21/template-driven-forms-in-angular-2.html) and [reactive forms](http://blog.thoughtram.io/angular/2016/06/22/model-driven-forms-in-angular-2.html).